servo/book/src/architecture/servodriver.md

 This session persists state between WebDriver API calls.
 API calls that interact with the browser are routed through the constellation as [ConstellationMsg::WebDriverCommand](https://doc.servo.org/embedder_traits/enum.WebDriverCommandMsg.html), and those that need to interact directly with content inside a document are part of the [WebDriverScriptCommand](https://doc.servo.org/embedder_traits/enum.WebDriverScriptCommand.html) enum.
 Many of these APIs require a synchronous response, via an `IpcSender` channel that Servo’s WebDriver server uses to [wait for a response](https://github.com/servo/servo/blob/3421185737deefe27e51e104708b02d9b3d4f4f3/components/webdriver_server/lib.rs#L911).
-However, cases like navigation and executing async scripts have additional synchronization:
+However, cases like navigation and executing async scripts involve additional synchronization.

 #### Navigation